go-chi/chi/README.md

 ## Go module support & note on chi's versioning

-* Go.mod support means we reset our versioning starting from v1.5.0
+* Go.mod support means we reset our versioning starting from v1.5 (see [CHANGELOG](https://github.com/go-chi/chi/blob/master/CHANGELOG.md#v150-2020-11-12---now-with-gomod-support))
 * All older tags are preserved, are backwards-compatible and will "just work" as they
 * Brand new systems can run `go get -u github.com/go-chi/chi` as normal, or `go get -u github.com/go-chi/chi@latest` to install chi, which will install v1.x+ built with go.mod support, starting from v1.5.0.